-Leonard Kraditor is an emotionally distraught man after his split from his fiancé after the discovery of the fact that they can never have healthy children.
+Leonard Kraditor is emotionally distraught after his split from his fiancé when they discover that they can never have healthy children.
 He attempts suicide several times until his life turns around.
 Two women come into his life, Sandra and Michelle, and Leonard begins to rediscover the purpose of life as he begins to develop emotions for the both of them.
-James Gray’s unique take on infidelity, promises and realization is hugely underrated.
+James Gray’s unique take on infidelity, promises, and realization is hugely underrated.
 ‘Two Lovers’ is one beautiful reminder of the old age romantic movies where the heart had the final word.
 Enchantingly made, this movie is a lovable watch for all cinema lovers.
-Joaquin Phoenix is excellent as ever with Gwyneth Paltrow and Vinessa Shaw giving some excellent on-screen performances.
+Joaquin Phoenix is excellent as ever, with Gwyneth Paltrow and Vinessa Shaw giving excellent on-screen performances.
 You can check out the film here on Hulu.

 Read More: Best Guilty Pleasure Movies of All Time

 3. Chungking Express (1994)

-The magic of Wong Kar-wai‘s cinema lies in his ability to observe life happening around the streets or in the city and turn into a visual fest.
+The magic of Wong Kar-wai‘s cinema lies in his ability to observe life happening around the streets or in the city and turn into a visual feast.
 ‘Chungking Express’ is his most challenging and ambitious work and is the quintessential Wong Kar-wai film in every aspect.
-‘Chungking Express’ uses a multiple storyline structure that tells the parallel stories of two cops; both desperate and longing for love and companionship in the midst of a very mechanical city life.
-Exploration of loneliness in city lives has been one of the major themes running in Kar-wai’s films and in ‘Chungking Express’, he paints the inner worlds of solitary souls with his own trademark style that blends colors with exquisite visuals of the city.
+‘Chungking Express’ uses a multiple storyline structure that tells the parallel stories of two cops who are both desperate and longing for love and companionship in their mechanical city life.
+Exploration of loneliness in city lives has been one of the major themes running in Kar-wai’s films.
+In ‘Chungking Express,’ he paints the inner worlds of solitary souls with his own trademark style that blends colors with exquisite visuals of the city.
 The lives do not interconnect throughout the film but there are brief appearances of the characters from the second story during the first and Kar-wai uses them to dramatize the elements of randomness and strange connections that human lives share.
 Feel free to check out the movie here on HBO Max.

 Read More: Best Anti-War Movies of All Time